-A lot of you have been asking me how I've developed my style, and I found it hard to give you guys an answer that you haven't heard before, which is to just keep drawing, and the style will eventually come.
+A lot of you have been asking me how I developed my style, and I found it hard to give you guys an answer that you haven't heard before, which is, "just keep drawing, and your style will develop naturally" .
 Rather than to preach to you guys I thought I'd share my journey into finding my own style instead.
-So yes, it is true, if you keep drawing, your style will eventually develop but like many people that was hard for me to believe because I couldn't imagine it.
-Developing a style has always been this huge dilemma for me because having my own style was like having my own identity, whether it's art or fashion, It's how the rest of the world will perceive me.
+So yes, it is true, if you keep drawing, you will eventually find your style but like many people that was hard for me to believe because I just couldn't imagine it.
+I couldn't picture how I would like my style to look or even what direction I wanted to head towards.
+Developing a style has always been this huge dilemma for me because your style is like your identity, whether it's art or fashion, It's how the rest of the world will perceive you.

 [Below on the left is an older pieces that was heavily inspired by graphic design, which I still subtly emulate in my pieces today as you can see with the painting on the right.]

-Here's something I would do sometimes so maybe you want to give it a try too; every now and then, try to imitate another artist's style (one that you admire) for fun!
-Each time, add your own twist/creativity to it, a little bit of yourself, and you'll see that the more you do that, the more you'll see YOURSELF shine through in every drawing, and slowly it'll just be you in every piece (I hope that makes sense).
+Here's something I would do back when I was trying to find my style (so maybe you want to give it a try too); every now and then, try to imitate another artist's style (one that you admire) just for fun!
+Each time you do, add your own twist/creativity to it, a little bit of yourself, and you'll see that the more you do that, the more you'll see YOURSELF shine through in every drawing, and slowly it'll just be you in every piece (I hope that makes sense).